wp-plugins/formidable/readme.txt

 * PRO: Updated calculations to work with radio, scale, and drop-down fields
 * PRO: Fixed default values for check boxes
 * PRO: Added CSV export format option
+* PRO: Fixed scale field reports to show all options

 = 1.05.03 =
 * Updated user role options to work more reliably with WP 3.1